 Are you trying to figure out which season is the best time to visit London?
-From enjoying galleries and museums in winter to chilling out in the Royal Parks in summer; here’s a break down of how to make the most out of each season in London.
+From enjoying galleries and museums in winter to chilling out in the Royal Parks in summer, here’s how to make the most out of each season in London.

-London’s weather seems to be the epitome of the old saying “If you don’t like the weather, just wait five minutes”.
-Although it enjoys a mild climate and lacks the wild extremes that are found in other parts of the world, London has a reputation for unpredictable and highly changeable weather that is well-deserved.
+London’s weather seems to be the epitome of the old saying, “If you don’t like the weather, just wait five minutes”.
+Although it enjoys a mild climate and lacks the wild extremes found in other parts of the world, London has a reputation for unpredictable and highly changeable weather that is well-deserved.
 First, here are a few myth-busters:

-The best time to visit London really depends on what you’re looking for.
-For many, summer is the ideal season to walk around London enjoying all the gardens and parks from dusk to dawn.
-Others love to take advantage of the quieter cold and rainy months exploring the many museums and galleries.
+The best time to visit London depends on what you’re looking for.
+For many, summer is the ideal season to walk around London, enjoying all the gardens and parks from dusk to dawn.
+Others love to take advantage of the quieter cold and rainy months, exploring the many museums and galleries.

-There’s really no bad time to visit London.
-The weather has its special charm in each season, and there are good reasons to recommend a visit at any time of year.
+There’s no wrong time to visit London.
+The weather has its unique charm in each season, and there are good reasons to recommend a visit at any time of year.
 Here’s a little summary if you can’t make up your mind:

 - Winter: This is an enchanting time in London, with wonderful seasonal activities.
 The weather then is chilly and cold, but not the bitter cold of other northern climates, making outdoor activities still quite pleasant much of the time.
 Favourite activities during winter include going to markets and enjoying the many museums the city has to offer.

 - Spring: This is a magical time in London when the city’s numerous gardens and parks come back to life, and the weather is cool and mild.

 - Summer: It can be quite warm at times during summer, although the lack of humidity makes it quite tolerable, and there are many outdoor festivals and events to enjoy.
 And if you’re visiting with kids, make sure to take advantage of London’s many fabulous playgrounds.